Joint illustrated article series by the Capa Centre and Fortepan

 Cycling has been an outstanding option for transportation for many social groups which are ignored by decision makers, as they are usually eclipsed by other, “louder” groups deemed more important.
 The groups ignored include the children of Békés county pedaling from under the seat tube on oversized bikes, the kids from the housing complexes of Miskolc or Szombathely, the schoolchildren of Cegléd commuting by foldable “Camping” bikes from the outskirts of the city, the farmer cycling with three crates of fruits from his orchard to the canning factory of Nagykőrös, the elderly ladies visiting graveyards by bike, the Roma, and those with lower incomes.

 The mobility of these groups was adversely affected by the deliberately increased motorization in the second half of the 20th century.
 Automobiles do not provide a free and independent means of transport for children, most of the elderly, or for those who cannot afford to maintain them (only the role of passenger dependent on others).
-In addition, tailoring the public road network to the needs of car drivers has significantly worsened the security of pedestrians and cyclists and the quality of public spaces.
-In spite of this, or at the same time, Hungary is still considered a “cool” country of cyclists, thanks to the people cycling in the countryside.
+In addition, tailoring the public road network to the needs of car drivers has significantly worsened the safety of pedestrians and cyclists and degraded the quality of public spaces.
+In spite of this, or at the same time, Hungary is still considered a “cool” cycling country, thanks to the people cycling in the countryside.
 According to a European survey, it ranks third after the Netherlands and Denmark in a list of “most biking” countries; 22% of Hungarian respondents primarily used bicycles for commuting on an average day.
-According to a representative survey carried out by the Medián company in 2020, the main vehicle of commuter transport of every 17th adult in Budapest, every 6th adult passenger in the country as a whole, and every 3rd adult commuter in the Southern Great Plain region is the bicycle.
+According to a representative survey carried out by the Medián company in 2020, the main mode of commuter transport of every 17th adult in Budapest, every 6th adult passenger in the country as a whole, and every 3rd adult commuter in the Southern Great Plain region is the bicycle.

 We would like to thank the following people for helping the writing of this article with their recollections: Gábor Bátori, Gabriella Kiss, Zoltán Kunhalmi, Katalin Vasné Arany, Péter Tóth, dr., and Tamás Sztaniszláv.
 Arcanum Digitheca provided invaluable sources for the research for this article.